When people have pain, they often take pain medicines called NSAIDs (non-steroidal anti-inflammatory drugs). These include:

 There is no simple answer.
 The best painkiller to use depends on your health problems.
 It also depends on any other drugs you take.
 Be sure to tell your health care provider about any prescription drugs, over-the-counter drugs, or herbal medicines you take.

 Over-the-counter Tylenol (generic acetaminophen) is often the best choice for people with high blood pressure, heart failure, or kidney problems.

 - However, high doses of Tylenol can damage the liver, so take the lowest dose you can to get enough pain relief.

 - Never take more than 4,000 milligrams (mg) a day.
 That’s equal to twelve 325 mg pills.

 Non-drug treatments, such as yoga or massage, can often reduce or even replace the need for drugs.
 Here are some things you can try, depending on your kind of pain:

 Back pain.
 Stay physically active.
 Walking is a good choice.
 Acupuncture, massage, physical therapy, and yoga can help reduce pain, too.
 And care from a chiropractor may help.

 Headaches.
 Cut back on alcohol and avoid foods that trigger your headaches.
 This may help relieve pain.
 Exercise can help reduce stress that causes headaches.
 So can meditation, deep breathing, and other forms of relaxation therapy.

 Osteoarthritis.
 Do low-impact exercise, such as walking, biking, and yoga.
 This can help ease pain and stiffness.
 Avoid high-impact activities, such as running or tennis.
 They can make your symptoms worse.

 Fibromyalgia.
 Get regular exercise to help reduce pain and give you more energy.
 Tai chi— a form of exercise involving slow, gentle movements combined with deep breathing—is a good choice.
 Meditation can help with pain.
-So can a type of counseling called cognitive behavioral therapy.
+So can a type of counseling called cognitive behavioural therapy.